Penleigh and Essendon Grammar School: Co-operation and amalgamation

 The first links between Essendon Grammar School and Penleigh Ladies' College were established in 1952 when Intermediate and Leaving students participated in some common classes.
 By 1969, the councils of the two schools agreed to integrate the two schools at the senior levels.
 In 1973, the co-educational senior college, McNab House, was established on the Keilor East site.
 The two schools were amalgamated in 1977 to form Penleigh and Essendon Grammar School; the school also connected with the Uniting Church when it came into existence in 1977 and became an incorporated body in 1982.
 In the following year, the school purchased property at Lake Eildon to develop an Outdoor Education Programme.

 In 2010 the school commenced a substantial, multi-campus redevelopment to run over several years.
 Another site of approximately 40 acre was purchased in the Keilor Park area in 2006 and has been developed as the school's sporting grounds.
 These included the new senior campus called the Infinity Centre which was renamed to the Larkin Centre in 2019 in celebration of retiring principal Tony Larkin, and a redeveloped middle school boys campus called Gottliebsen house, named after Robert Gottliebsen, and the girls campus called McNab house, named after the McNab family – a family with 5 generations of history within the school.

 Sport

 PEGS is a member of the Associated Grammar Schools of Victoria (AGSV).

+The PEGS Football Club, which competes in the Victorian Amateur Football Association (VAFA), plays its home matches at the PEGS Sporting Fields.